spacewalkproject/spacewalk-wiki/HowToInstallProxy.md

     yum -y install spacewalk-proxy-selinux spacewalk-proxy-installer

-This will pull down and install the set of RPMs required for the installer to run.:

-If this is the first time installing an RPM from the Spacewalk repo, yum will prompt you to install the GPG key:
+This will pull down and install the set of RPMs required for the installer to run.
+If this is the first time installing an RPM from the Spacewalk repo, yum will prompt you to install the GPG key.

+Before you running the installation script, the Spacewalk Proxy requires SSL files from your Spacewalk Server.
+Create the /root/ssl-build directory:

+    mkdir /root/ssl-build

+Then copy the public certificate and CA certificate from the desired Spacewalk Server to the new directory:

+    scp 'root@spacewalk.example.com:/root/ssl-build/{RHN-ORG-PRIVATE-SSL-KEY,RHN-ORG-TRUSTED-SSL-CERT,rhn-ca-openssl.cnf}' /root/ssl-build

 Then you need to configure the proxy.
 Run: